tide-foundation/Tide-h4x-for-Privacy/README.md

     }
     ```
 1. Run the command `npm run build`.
 This will compile the website to the /dist folder.
 1. Copy the contents of the \src\Raziel.Front\dist\ to your webserver folder.
-Simply place the contents in your main drive root folder *C:\ (there should be 2 files and 2 folders)*.
-An alternative is to have it in your webserver like Xampp, IIS or a htdocs folder.
+Simply place the contents in the main drive root folder *C:\ (there should be 2 files and 2 folders)*.
+An alternative is to have it in a webserver like Xampp, IIS or a htdocs folder.
+1. Open *.\index.html* for the main website.
-1. Open .\index.html.
-You should now be able to login using the account credentials created in section *Account Creation*.
+1. Login using the account credentials created in section *Account Creation*.

 ### Social